scalabl3/userflow/01-meta/00-AI-init/AI-Process-Guide.v1.md

 To improve efficiency in communication, the following shorthand commands are recognized:

 1. Process Guide Refresh
-   - Full Command: `Read and refresh understanding of all core process documents`
+   - Full Instruction: `Read and refresh understanding of all core process documents`
-   - Shorthand: `Refresh Dev Process` or `RDP`
+   - Shorthand for Instruction: `Refresh Dev Process` or `RDP`
+   - IMMEDIATELY READ: `01-meta/00-AI-init/AI-Process-Guide.v1.md`
    - Scope: Must be re-established in each new conversation
    - Usage: Request the AI to refresh its understanding of the entire process structure
    - Core Documents Refreshed: